Semiconcavity for the minimum time problem in presence of time delay effects: Introduction

+Motivated by this, we analyze the regularity properties of the minimum time function associated with the delayed control system \eqref{delcs}.
+Extending the arguments of \cite{Cansin}, we are able to prove that, also in this functional setting, the Petrov controllability condition implies the local Lipschitz continuity of the minimum time function.
+Furthermore, we show that the minimum time function is semiconcave in a suitable subset of the reachable set. {Both the local Lipschitz continuity and the semiconcavity of the minimum time function will be proven assuming a smallness condition on the time delay size.}

+{Let us note that, with respect to the arguments for the undelayed case (cf. \cite{Cansin}), since the minimum time is a functional mapping functions $x\in C([-\tau,0];\mathbb{R}^{n})$ into $[0,+\infty],$ additional properties have to be taken into account and a more delicate analysis is required.
+In particular, dealing with the system's trajectories requires distinguishing different time ranges, the interval $[0,\tau]$ for which the delayed time belongs to the negative interval $[-\tau, 0],$ and so the delayed state concerns the initial datum, and the successive times, $t>\tau.$ Consequently, different situations have to be considered and new properties, with respect to the case without any time delays, are involved, such as the Lipschitz continuity of the initial data and the smallness assumption on the time delay $\tau.$ }

-The present paper is organized as follows.
+{The paper is organized as follows.
 In Sect. \ref{Prel} we present some preliminary definitions and notations and we introduce rigorously the minimum time problem for systems involving time delays.
 In Sect.
-3, we show that the minimum time function is locally Lipschitz continuous in $\mathcal{R}_{\bar{M}}$, where $\mathcal{R}_{\bar{M}}$ is the set of all functions $x$ in the reachable set $\mathcal{R}$ that are Lipschitz continuous of constant $\bar{M}$, being $\bar{M}$ a positive constant greater than the constant of boundness $M$ of the dynamics $f$.
+3, we show that the minimum time function is locally Lipschitz continuous in suitable subsets of the reachable set, namely subsets of the reachable set consisting of Lipschitz continuous initial data, provided that the time delay $\tau$ satisfies a suitable smallness condition.
 In Sect.
-4 we prove our main result, which ensures that the minimum time function is semiconcave in a suitable subset of $\mathcal{R}_{M}$, where $\mathcal{R}_{M}$ is the set of all functions $x$ in the reachable set $\mathcal{R}$ that are Lipschitz continuous of constant $M.$ Finally, in Sect.
-5 we make some conclusions and comments about the analysis carried out throughout this paper.
+4, again under a smallness condition on the time delay size, we prove our main result, which ensures that the minimum time function is semiconcave in a suitable subset of $\mathcal{R}_{M}$, where $\mathcal{R}_{M}$ is the set of all functions $x$ in the reachable set $\mathcal{R}$ that are Lipschitz continuous of constant $M$, being $M$ the constant of boundedness of the dynamics $f$.
+Finally, in Sect.
+5 we make some conclusions and comments about the analysis carried out throughout this paper.}